nodejs/node/doc/api/quic.md

 * Type: {number}

-The number of key update operations that have occured.
+The number of key update operations that have occurred.

 #### `quicsession.latestRTT`
 <!-- YAML